jun-lsh/depin-notes/Akash.md

 ### What's the Catch?

 Well, with such cheap rates, there has to be a catch.
 Perhaps it's uptime, perhaps it's bandwidth, perhaps it's reliability and ease of use.
+It's relatively non-trivial to evaluate the service